KSP-RO/ProceduralParts/Readme_StretchySRB.txt

 StretchyTanks is by the great Ancient Gammoner.

-This addon is by NathanKell, featuring further textures by Chestburster and Dante80
+This addon is by NathanKell and e-dog, featuring further textures by Chestburster and Dante80

-This addon to Stretchy Tanks adds a Stretchable SRB, a new texture system, and some fixes.
+This addon to Stretchy Tanks adds a conic tank, a Stretchable SRB, a new texture system, and some fixes.
 *Node size scales when resizing super-stretchy tanks *stock ST texture stays in aspect when stretching tanks *will show all resources in tank when you mouseover